 Have you ever wondered what it’s like to fall from the sky?
-Keep reading to find out what skydiving in Byron Bay is like!
+Keep reading to find out it’s like to skydive in Byron Bay!

-My friends and I visited Byron Bay in May as the last stop on our Queensland/New South Wales weekend road trip, covering Sunshine Coast, Gold Coast, Brisbane, and Byron!
+My friends and I visited Byron Bay in May 2019 as the last stop on our Queensland/New South Wales weekend road trip, covering the Sunshine Coast, Gold Coast, Brisbane, and Byron Bay!
 We stayed at the Byron Bay YHA, which is in a central location and has a pool so I recommend it!

 Byron Bay is also the most famous place in Australia to skydive as you fall over beaches, the lighthouse, surrounding mountains, and coastal villages.
-We dove with Skydive Australia who picked us up and drove us to the office for pre-dive prep; this included about an hour’s worth of paperwork, safety briefings, and training.
-We learned how to “banana” in which we had to keep our chest out and our head and legs back behind us.
+We dove with Skydive Australia who picked us up and drove us to the office for pre-dive prep.
+This included about an hour’s worth of paperwork, safety briefings, and training.
+We learned how to “banana” – in which we had to keep our chest out and our head and legs back behind us.
 This is the position you must hold as you dangle outside of the plane.
-We also practiced putting our legs up and out in front of us for the landing to ensure that we don’t break them.
+We also practiced putting our legs up and out in front of us for the landing to ensure we didn’t break them.
 Other than this, the instructor does all the work.

 Once we were suited up in our fun pants and parachutes we all boarded the small, metal, rickety airplane, each with a skydiver in tow, filming our every move on a GoPro.
 The plane ride was sketchy.
 We took off via a single, small turbine and were not seat belted.
 I was straddling a bench with my instructor behind me, trying to distract myself by asking him questions.